Sands45/Average-Joes-3620-FRC/README.md

 11) Actuators are ~1,500 N 12vdc units off Amazon 18" stroke.
 12vdc power supply in the cart for primary power.
 Backup power is off a robot battery.
 12) The gas shocks are 36" 100 lb units off Amazon.
 The upper weighs about 250lbs unloaded.
 If an actuator failed, we'd unload the upper, manually raise, then prop up.
 13) Linear slides are "SBR12" sized units, again Amazon.
 SBR12 rails are about 1.5" wide, so convenient when bolting them up to the 1.5" AL extrusions.
+14) The floor shows a 10x10 grid, and a 8x8 grid for reference.
-14) There are a whole bunch of quality of life things we added:
+15) There are a whole bunch of quality of life things we added:
     * Coat hooks on the end in the corner - Michigan after all.
     * Fans on the B cart so the pit crew stays cool when turning the robot for the next match.
     * Lots and lots of lighting.